 Parkinson's disease is essentially a clinical diagnosis; meaning that a physician will make this diagnosis based on several clinical features seen.
 There is no definitive medical test that can be performed on a patient.
 Symptoms of Parkinson's disease include tremor, slowness of movement, stiffness, and balance problems.
 However, the presentation and progression of these symptoms vary widely from patient to patient.
 As well, the initial presentation is often subtle and can be ascribed to other conditions.
 Some people think their symptoms are due to normal aging, which may delay presentation to the doctor.
 Another common finding in patients with Parkinson's disease is "masked facies" or an expressionless face, which often gets mistaken for depression.
 If there is concern that someone is developing Parkinson's disease, they should be seen by a neurologist for a clinical exam to help establish the diagnosis.- The Healthline Medical Team

 Falls are a common secondary symptom of Parkinson’s disease.
-The risk of falling is greater in Stages IV and V. In these stages you may not be able to stand or walk on your own.
-Patients within these stages are prone to broken bones and concussions, but severe falls can be dangerous.
-A serious fall can reduce a patient’s life expectancy.
-It may even be fatal.
+The risk of falling is greater in Stages IV and V. In these stages, you may not be able to stand or walk on your own.
+You’re also prone to broken bones and concussions, and severe falls can be dangerous.
+A serious fall can reduce your life expectancy due to complications from the fall.

-The NCBI reports that certain related complications can directly affect longevity in patients.
+According to The National Collaborating Centre for Chronic Conditions, certain related complications can directly affect longevity.
 These include:

 Age is another factor in the diagnosis and outlook for Parkinson’s disease.
-According to the NINDS, the majority of patients develop the disorder after age 60.
-Age can also make you more prone to falls and certain health diseases.
-Such risks can increase for older Parkinson’s patients.
+Most people will be diagnosed after the age of 60.
+Age can also make you more prone to falls and certain health diseases even without Parkinson’s disease.
+Such risks can increase for older adults with Parkinson’s.

 Life expectancy has increased dramatically due to advances in treatment.
-Without treatment, your outlook may be affected.
-A lack of healthcare may also be to blame.
 Medications and occupational therapy are especially helpful in the earliest stages of the disease.
-These treatments can potentially prevent further progression.
+These treatments can improve a patient’s quality of life.